 - The SNVC Leadership Institute delivers leadership courses based upon the 7 Habits of Highly Effective People by Steven R. Covey.
 The 7 Habits have been used by tens of thousands of people to improve their personal and professional productivity and relationships.
 Training in the 7 Habits is available to all students at Longwood University.

-Are you majoring in education, one of the arts or sciences?
+Are you majoring in education, one of the arts or sciences, nursing?
 There is a business aspect to every discipline.
+Consider a Business Minor, or a Master of Business Administration through our 4+1 program.
 Our advisors in the McGaughy Center will gladly work with you and your major advisor to select business classes that augment and enhance your education.
 The College of Business and Economics serves the entire university community.

 If you are searching for an education where business and the liberal arts co-exist, where the classroom is augmented by real-world, experiential, high-impact learning opportunities, the College of Business and Economics may be the place for you.
 If you’ve decided to attend Longwood University, welcome home!
 Welcome to the Longwood family.